gbuzykin/lexegen/README.md

     git submodule update --init
     ```

 3. Then, compilation script should be created using `cmake` tool.
-To use the default compiler just
+To use the default C++ compiler
-   issue e.g.
+   just issue (for new enough version of `cmake`)

     ```bash
     cmake -S . -B build